Frequently Asked Questions

 What are my options to replace missing teeth?

 We offer bridgework, partials, full dentures, and implant restorations to replace missing teeth.
-Learn more about these services on our services page, then call for a consultation.
-With X-rays, intraoral photos, and a thorough assessment of your dentition, the dentist can help you decide which replacement option will be best for you.
+You can learn more about these treatments on our services page, then call for a consultation.
+With x-rays, intraoral photos, and a thorough assessment of your dentition, Dr. Quandt can help you decide which replacement option is best for you.

 I’ve been snoring for years and haven’t noticed any problems, why should I be concerned?